Fontaineconsult/DSND_Project_1/explanation_1.md

     _Using Hash and Linked lists are ideal for LRU cache as they are both (O)1 when looking up and reordering._

     Worst case is O(1)

+    Space complexity for a linked list and hashtable is O(N).
+We use one of each and they both store the same data, so space compexity would be O(N2)

 File Recursion